Skip to main content Skip to footer site map

 You may also want to use the individual components of gross and net income calculations to determine the level of production that will allow you to break even and how much business you'll need to generate each month or year to earn a profit.

 Net income is also important because it's the number the IRS uses to determine the amount of business taxes owed.
-Depending on a business structure, net income may be taxed differently.
+Depending on your business structure, net income may be taxed differently.
 Sole proprietorships and limited liability companies (LLCs) report their net income on the business owner's personal tax returns, while S corporations pass through their income to shareholders.
 C corporations calculate their tax liability as a separate entity, apart from shareholders.
 A tax or legal advisor can help determine the best business structure for tax reporting purposes.

 Income vs. Cash Flow as a Strategic Opportunity

-Looking at net income vs. gross income isn't just a routine part of financial management.
-It's an opportunity to review both revenue and costs line-by-line and answer strategic questions like: Are there areas and opportunities to grow?
+Looking at net income vs. gross income isn't just a routine part of financial management — it's an opportunity to review both revenue and costs line-by-line and answer strategic questions like: Are there areas and opportunities to grow?
 What are the most significant costs?

 When considering gross and net income, cash flow management will inevitably come into play.
 A firm understanding of industry-specific profitability metrics, such as profit margins, Return on Assets (ROA), or Return on Investment (ROI), is essential.
 These metrics offer deeper insights into how effectively your business generates and spends money.